Pavel Bečka

-Pavel Bečka (born November 7, 1970) is a former Czech professional basketball player.
+Pavel Bečka (born 7 November 1970) is a former Czech professional basketball player.
 Bečka mainly played as a center.

 Professional career

 Bečka spent the majority of his pro career with EWE Baskets Oldenburg.
 His jersey number 8 was retired by the club.

 National team career

-Bečka also represented the senior Czechoslovakian national team, and later the senior Czech Republic national team.
+Bečka also represented the senior Czechoslovakia national team, and later the senior Czech Republic national team.
 He played at the 1991 EuroBasket, and at the 1999 EuroBasket.